ingress-it-solutions/bug-trap/README.md

 ## Usage

-All that is left to do is to define 2 ENV configuration variables.
+All that is left to do is to define 3 ENV configuration variables.

 ```
 BT_KEY=
 BT_PROJECT_KEY=
+BT_URL=
 ```

 `BT_KEY` is your profile key which authorises your account to the API.
 `BT_PROJECT_KEY` is your project API key which you receive when creating a project.
+`BT_PROJECT_KEY` is your base URL of Bugtrap Installation.

 Get these variables at [bugtrap.com](https://www.bugtrap.com)